-Payge is a contributing writer for National Geographic Adventure, Competitor and Endurance Sports & Fitness.
-Her image is also used in worldwide advertising campaigns with outdoor gear and apparel companies; adidas Outdoor, Canada Goose and Wigwam Mills .
+Payge is a contributing writer for National Geographic, Competitor and Endurance Sports & Fitness.
+Her image and story have been used in advertising campaigns for Canada Goose, Adidas Outdoor, YMCA organization and more.

-Background As a teenager, Payge was in a horrific car accident that left her with a broken back and in a body cast.
+As a teenager, Payge was in a horrific car accident that left her with a broken back and in a body cast.
 She would learn how to walk again, but doctors told her debilitating, chronic back pain would plague the rest of her life.
-Payge’s mom, encouraged her to figure out ways to manage it-to focus on finding things she could do, not dwell on the things she couldn’t.

 She did what society-and family expected.
 She married her college sweetheart, bought the house in the suburbs and worked her way up the corporate ladder, managing global contracts for Fortune 500 companies, eventually landing on Wall Street.